Diamond Scales: The Role of Precisa and Diamond Weighing

 Why not take a look at our undestroyable 520 PHASTbloc Balance in this durability test: The Undestoryable 520 PHASTbloc Balance

-- Jewellery weighing scales are needed for the weighing of diamonds, gold, gemstones and other precious metals in gram and carat increments: a common type of jewellery weighing scale used is a precision balance
+- A diamond weight scale is needed for the weighing of diamonds, gold, gemstones and other precious metals in gram and carat increments: a common type of jewellery weighing scale used is a precision balance

 - Jewellery weighing is vital to determine the jewellery’s value